yowainwright/codependence/README.md

 It is recommendeded to install and setup **Codependence** as a `devDependency` within your root `package.json` and use a `codependence.codependencies` array to define dependencies you need to keep updated or pinned to a specific version.

-Furthermore, you can add a codependence object to child `package.json` files in your monorepo to ensure specific dependencies are pinned to a specific different versions across your monorepo.
+Furthermore, you can add a `codependence.codependencies` array to child packages' `package.json` in your monorepo to ensure specific dependencies are pinned to a specific versions within your monorepo packages.

 ```sh
 Usage: program [options]